nodejs/node/doc/api/http.md

 * `response` {http.ServerResponse}

 Emitted each time a request with an HTTP `Expect` header is received, where the value is not `100-continue`.
-If this event isn't listened for, the server will automatically respond with a `417 Expectation Failed` as appropriate.
+If this event is not listened for, the server will automatically respond with a `417 Expectation Failed` as appropriate.

 Note that when this event is emitted and handled, the [`'request'`][] event will